hshindo/misc/README.md

 # misc
-Some codes related to parsing, bayes modeling written in Nemerle.
+Some codes related to parsing, nonparametric bayesian modeling written in Nemerle.